AsianChris/commit-message-generator/README.md

 # Commit Messages

-Based on the work of [Gerakines](https://github.com/ngerakines/commitment)
+Based on the work of [Nick Gerakines](https://github.com/ngerakines/commitment)

 This is a Slim Application that generates random commit messages.